gdestuynder/audisp-json/README.rst

 :mozdef_url: Any server supporting JSON MozDef messages
 :ssl_verify: Yes or no. Only use no for testing purposes.
 :curl_verbose: Enables curl verbose mode for debugging. start audisp-json in the foreground to see messages.
+:curl_logfile: Path to a file to log curl debug messages to.
+Most useful with curl_verbose also set.
+Otherwise, message
+               go to stderr.
 :curl_cainfo: Specify the path to a single CA certificate, if needed.
 When not specified, system's CA bundle is used.